-And, there’s always this chocolate cake (and horror movies—my Valentine’s Day celebration of choice).
+And, there’s always this chocolate cake, now in mini version (and horror movies—my Valentine’s Day celebration of choice).

 Celebrate kicking the winter blahs with champagne.
 You can get a split, or a Piccolo (one glass), at good wine shops.
 Get the best you can afford.